abehnan/ezGPT/README.md

 `ezGPT` also supports multiline inputs when executing the script without arguments or when responding.

-By default, `ezGPT` will send the request once two empty lines have been entered.
+By default, `ezGPT` will send the request once three lines have been entered.

-This is configurable by changing the `NUM_EMPTY_LINES_TO_SEND_REQUEST` variable.

 ```
 [anon:~]$ gpt
----
-# ezGPT started
----

 ---
 ## User